smartnfts/nft-marketplace/README.md

 # How to deploy

 - Frontend is deployed automatically on `main` branch using Vercel's github integration
-- Set ACCOUNT_PRIVATE_KEY in `.env.local` and send it some Polygon's Testnet [Matic](https://faucet.polygon.technology/) tokens
+- Set ACCOUNT_PRIVATE_KEY in `.env.local` and send it some Energi's Testnet [NRG](https://faucet.energi.network/) tokens
-- Run `npm run deploy:mumbai` to deploy contracts to Polygon`s Testnet (Mumbai)
+- Run `npm run deploy:energiTestnet` to deploy contracts to Energi`s Testnet
-- Optional: do the same for ACCOUNT2_PRIVATE_KEY env and run `npm run setup-marketplace:mumbai` to setup the marketplace with existing tokens and sales.
+- Optional: do the same for ACCOUNT2_PRIVATE_KEY env and run `npm run setup-marketplace:energiTestnet` to setup the marketplace with existing tokens and sales.
 - Run `npm run env` to update Vercel's environment variables with the new deployed contract addresses.\*
-- Make sure to use `Polygon Testnet Mumbai` as Metamask's network
+- Make sure to use `Energi Testnet` as Metamask's network

 _\* You'll need to create the envs on Vercel first_